 Cocaine and Meth

-Cocaine and methamphetamine, as well as other stimulants, are widely know to suppress appetite.
+Cocaine and methamphetamine, as well as other stimulants, are widely known to suppress appetite.

 Chronic stimulant users may sometimes go days without eating or sleeping, which only worsens every aspect of their physical and mental health.